-A lonesome traveler on a beach far from home wrestles with feelings of inadequacy when he is presented with the opportunity to become a hero.
+A solo traveler on a beach in Italy wrestles with feelings of inadequacy when he is presented with the opportunity to become a hero.
 This story was chosen as a runner-up for our “Unexpected Adventures” travel writing competition.

 I never learned her name, but always think of her as Nora.
 The name of the beach where I encountered her was, in translation, Nora Beach.
 Among the bronzed and golden bodies, laughing and shouting in the soothing sea or basking in the yellow heat, Nora impressed the way a fair-skinned European would walking through a colorful outdoor African marketplace.

 With Nora were two women.
 One of the two women, an ancient-looking grandmother-type, wearing the flag of widowhood—a black shawl and black clothing—carried what seemed to be a tall bar stool, as well as towels and other beach stuff.
 The other woman, with an emaciated face and a body as thin as a child’s, supported Nora by the arm and her waist.

 Through the sides of my sunglasses, I watched them struggle around the clusters of bodies scattered along the beach.
 With every step, Nora’s body jerked violently to the side.
 It seemed as if one of her legs was shorter than the other, or maybe it had something to do with her hip alignment.
 I don’t know.
 I’m not a doctor.

 Tiny children emerged from their intense worlds of sandcastle construction and moat design, while bigger ones left off playing ball to stare at Nora, a strange girl-woman who could have been fifteen or fifty.
 Mothers and fathers, likewise, with the lack of subtlety common to their race, watched and commented upon the new arrivals.